OUR CADET ROLE

 1. Email your application to email@example.com;

-2. In your cover letter you advise your availability.
+2. In your cover letter you advise of your availability.
 The options available are: 2 days a week or 3 days a week; and

 3. Include your CV, cover letter and copy of academic transcript in PDF format as separate attachments.
 You can convert Word documents to PDF with most versions of Word.
 Use Google to find other ideas if you get stuck.

 If your application does not meet the above criteria, it will not be considered.

 Unofficial academic transcripts will be accepted for applications.
 Successful candidates will be required to provide official transcripts.

 We assume that if you're applying, you're going to be reliable, hard-working and using all the skills you have accumulated; so you don’t have to tell us that.

 Use the cover letter as an opportunity to help you stand out from the other applicants.
 Examples: